mjc-school/MJC-School/stage #2/module #1 Modern Java/lesson #1. Functional way of Java/content.md

 6. Type parameters of functional interfaces can be specialized to primitives with additional type prefixes.

-   To specialize the return type for a type that has both generic return type and generic arguments, we prefix ToXxx, as in <i>ToIntFunction</i>.
-Otherwise, type arguments are specialized left-to-right, as in <i>DoubleConsumer</i> or <i>ObjIntConsumer</i>.
-(The type prefix Obj is used to indicate that we don't want to specialize this parameter, but want to move on to the next parameter, as in <i>ObjIntConsumer</i>.)
-These schemes can be combined, as in <i>IntToDoubleFunction</i>.
+   To specialize the return type for a type that has both generic return type and generic arguments, we prefix ToXxx, as in *ToIntFunction*.
+Otherwise, type arguments are specialized left-to-right, as in *DoubleConsumer* or *ObjIntConsumer*.
+(The type prefix Obj is used to indicate that we don't want to specialize this parameter, but want to move on to the next parameter, as in *ObjIntConsumer*.)
+These schemes can be combined, as in *IntToDoubleFunction*.

 The Functional Interface is one of the most important concepts of Java 8 which actually powers lambda expression.
 If you know what the functional interface is and how lambda is related to it, you can use powerful features of Java 8 like Lambda expression and Stream API.
 Without knowledge of the functional interface, you won't be able to understand where you can use a lambda in the code but also you will struggle to write a lambda expression the method is expecting, hence, it's important to have a good understanding of the functional interface.